Neil Broad

 Neil Broad (born 20 November 1966) is a former professional tennis player who represented Great Britain for most of his playing career.
-He is a former UK number 1 who won seven ATP tour doubles titles in his career, and won the silver medal in doubles at the 1996 Summer Olympics.
+He is a former UK number 1 who won seven ATP tour doubles titles in his career, and won the silver medal in doubles at the 1996 Summer Olympics partnering Tim Henman.

 Playing career overview

 The right-hander played primarily doubles in his career.
 He achieved his highest doubles ranking of No. 9 on 9 April 1990.
 Broad achieved his best Grand Slam doubles result at the 1990 Australian Open, reaching the semifinals while partnering Gary Muller of South Africa.
 Broad played on the Great Britain Davis Cup team from 1992 to 2000, achieving a doubles record of 4–7.
 He won a silver medal for Great Britain at the Atlanta Olympics in 1996, partnering Tim Henman.
 He retired from the tour in 2000.

-Broad teamed up with Roger Federer in the men's doubles at the Australian Open in 2000.
-However they were knocked out by David Macpherson and Peter Nyborg.
+Broad teamed up with Roger Federer in the doubles event at the Australian Open in 2000, they were defeated by David Macpherson and Peter Nyborg.